rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 * ROS nodes in  _DeploymentA_ can now call _“serviceB”_
 * ROS nodes in  _DeploymentB_ can now subscribe to _“topicA”_

-A routed network can be deployed to a cloud or to a device.
+A routed network can be deployed to a cloud or a device.

 ## Cloud Routed Network

 When a user deploys a routed network to the cloud it is considered a cloud routed network.
-Any compute resources (cpu/memory) consumed by this routed network deployment count against your cloud deployment hours quota.
+Any compute resources (CPU/memory) consumed by this routed network deployment count against your cloud deployment hours quota.

 Package deployments in the cloud __OR__ device can bind to a cloud routed network.